Tim-Fabien/Tim-Fabien/README.md

 ## 🏆 Impact Highlights

 - Scaled **marketing and product analytics** across >15 international markets, introducing multi-touch attribution, media mix modeling, and reactivation forecasting.
+- Defined and scaled data platform product strategy for marketing and retail media ecosystems, bridging MarTech, CRM, and data engineering teams.
 - Directed a **data tribe of 20+ specialists**, embedding data mesh practices and reusable analytics products into a global consumer platform.
 - Modernized pipelines and governance (OpenMetadata, dbt, Parquet), improving reliability by 70% and enabling **self-service analytics** across thousands of users.
 - Re-architected **CRM and Paid Marketing pipelines** (Braze, attribution platforms) to cut ad-hoc reporting by half and lift activation efficiency by 30%.
 - Introduced an **AI-assisted analytics agent** for SQL automation, reducing manual workload by ~40%.
+- Delivered platform roadmaps connecting data capabilities (Snowflake, Databricks) with business outcomes in advertising and personalization.

 ---

 ## 🎤 Thought Leadership

 - Scaling experimentation in consumer tech
 - GenAI readiness playbooks for product organizations
+- Retail Media platform economics and the intersection of MarTech, CDP, and data infrastructure
+- Data strategy for growth & retention in subscription and marketplace models
 - AI governance & EU AI Act implications
-- Data strategy for growth & retention in subscription and marketplace models

 ---